Jul 28, 2017

 Meanwhile, Gavin’s cancer treatment continued, and his positive attitude inspired those around him.
 Nurses at Dayton Children’s put him in the same room for every hospital stay, knowing he liked the view from its two big windows.
 One day, firefighters from Sean’s company set up their ladder truck outside, turned on all the lights, and extended the ladder to its highest position to salute Gavin.
 Those same firefighters and others filled in for Sean when he needed to be with his son instead of at work.
 Kelly, a schoolteacher for Northmont City Schools, had a similar experience.
 One parent volunteer became a substitute teacher so that she could be on call just for Kelly, and Kelly’s student teacher also filled in as needed.

 Gavin’s last chemo treatment was in August 2007, and the care team threw a celebration to mark the occasion, complete with cake and a “room for rent” sign on his hospital room door.
 Gavin began Kindergarten that fall, and a few months later he and Sean took part in the K99.1 Cares for Kids Radiothon benefiting Dayton Children’s.
-The radiothon, held at the hospital every year, highlights patient experiences with “story songs”—you can still hear Gavin’s when you visit the K99.1 website.
+The radiothon, held at the hospital every year, highlights patient experiences with “story songs."
 Since that first year, Gavin and Sean have participated in several Cares for Kids Radiothons.
 Gavin makes a live appeal on the radio, encouraging people to donate so that other kids have the resources they need during treatment.
 Sean adds his own “shout out” to Team Gavin supporters, which always results in a bump in donations to the Radiothon.